 Seven Key Considerations for a Successful Outsourced IT Infrastructure Implementation

-On 27-Jul-2012 Posted by: Autumn Salama, Sr. Manager of Implementations**Part one of a two-part series
+On 27-Jul-2012 Posted by: Autumn Salama, Director of Solutions Management**Part one of a two-part series

 Before you sign an outsourced IT services agreement, and ideally as part of your vendor selection process, it is critical to have a roadmap for a successful implementation.
 Developing the roadmap requires an understanding of key considerations and questions to pose to service providers (SPs) 1) during the RFP process, 2) after the service provider is selected and during the implementation process, and 3) at the end of the implementation as you move to create support processes.
 Regardless of whether you’re turning up a new environment, executing a technology refresh, or migrating away from a legacy environment to a next generation platform, the best and most innovative service providers will take a highly organized and collaborative approach to ensure the implementation is a success.